feliciatd/MSESOM/README.md

 #### Inability to Run code
 Some of the conda packages are named differently than in pip.
 For example, sklearn -> scikit-learn and tables -> pytables.
 Additionally, conda does not automatically download packages from a URL, so there is need to clone sevamoo's SOMPY into the directory manually and then run setup.py to manually install sevamoo's SOMPY.

+#### Error with tf_prop folder
+Methods:
+- Move the folder into Miniconda3\Lib\site-packages or site-packages location
+- Move the folder into the MSESOM folder
+- Move the folder into your python installer folder

 ## Sources